Submissions

 Thank you for choosing to submit your paper to Teaching Anthropology.
 We accept the following types of articles:

-2. Practice in Action Reports (up to 4000 words) that share examples of teaching practice and other educational activities which can support the development and expansion of pedagogical practice within our community.
-These submissions are still subject to peer review, but require less engagement with scholarship and theoretical ideas, but should still be structured to make it clear what learning is being shared from personal experience and professional practice that other educators might find useful.
+2. Practice in Action Reports (3000- 4000 words) that share examples of teaching practice and other educational activities which can support the development and expansion of pedagogical practice within our community.
+These submissions require less engagement with theoretical ideas, but should still be structured with a clear aim or argument, draw on relevant scholarship, and explicitly state what learning is being shared from personal experience and professional practice that other educators might find useful.

 Please contact the editors if you have content for consideration that does not fit these formats.